mvysny/mvysny.github.io/_posts/2021-5-4-running-vaadin-app-in-microk8s.md

 title: Running Vaadin-on-Kotlin app in microk8s
 ---

+TODO this is old tutorial and will be replaced in the future.

 [microk8s](https://microk8s.io/) is an excellent way to have a Kubernetes server up-and-running in no time on your Ubuntu machine.
 In this article we're going to have the [vaadin-kotlin-pwa](https://github.com/mvysny/vaadin-kotlin-pwa)